gammasoft71/xtd/docs/xtd_forms_explanations.md

 Note if [xtd::forms::control](https://github.com/gammasoft71/xtd/blob/master/src/xtd.forms/include/xtd/forms/control.h) does not handle the event it will call the **def_wnd_proc(message)** method which will execute the default operation for the event.

-A [control toolkit](https://github.com/gammasoft71/xtd/blob/master/src/xtd.forms.native/include/xtd/forms/native/control.h) will have to have methods to register and unregister the wnd_event method, a methode to call in fallback and a mothod to send events:
+A [control toolkit](https://github.com/gammasoft71/xtd/blob/master/src/xtd.forms.native/include/xtd/forms/native/control.h) will have to have methods to register and unregister the wnd_event method, a methode to call in fallback and a method to send events:

 * register_wnd_proc : Register a specified wnd proc from the message pump of the control.
 * unregister_wnd_proc : Unregister the wnd proc previously registered.